metal3-io/metal3-io.github.io/_posts/2020-02-18-metal3-dev-env-install-deep-dive.md

 > - **The vbmc container.**

-> This container mounts two host folders.
-One is the `/opt/metal3-dev-env/virtualbmc/vbmc` where the `vbmc` configuration for each node is stored.
-The other folder is the `/root/.ssh` where root keys are located, specifically `id_rsa_virt_power` which is used to manage the communication with libvirt.
+> This container mounts two host folders: one is `/opt/metal3-dev-env/virtualbmc/vbmc` where `vbmc` configuration for each node is stored, the other folder is `/root/.ssh` where root keys are located, specifically `id_rsa_virt_power` which is used to manage the communication with libvirt.

 > ```sh
 > + sudo podman run -d --net host --privileged --name vbmc --pod infra-pod -v /opt/metal3-dev-env/virtualbmc/vbmc:/root/> .vbmc -v /root/.ssh:/root/ssh quay.io/metal3-io/vbmc